Innovation in Greenland

 The option to continuously commercialize new species depends to a large extent on being able to link theory and practice and perform experiments close to the raw material on a daily basis.

-Since 2013, our Greenlandic business development department has focused on examining the potential for commercializing new species from Greenlandic waters.
-The department is an important part of Royal Greenland's global innovation department.
-Business Development Manager, Nikoline Ziemer, holds an MSc in Biology from the University of Copenhagen and is responsible for both the theoretical work and the fieldwork.
+Business Development Manager, Nikoline Ziemer, holds an MSc in Biology from the University of Copenhagen and is responsible for both the theoretical work and the field work.

 The waters surrounding Greenland holds a wealth of species and organisms, where some are not yet commercialized.
 It is species such as whelk, sea urchins, sea cucumbers and seaweed that are all available on the world market today, but where Royal Greenland’s share is either very limited or non-existent.